Sarah Stickland

 Further information

-My practice is based at the Leatherhead Community Hub, a welcoming and accessible space with free parking on site accessed via Aperdele Road.
-The venue offers a quiet and comfortable setting for our sessions, with bathroom facilities available for your convenience.
+My practice is based at the Leatherhead Community Hub — a welcoming and accessible space with free on-site parking (via Aperdele Road).
+The venue is quiet, comfortable and offers bathroom facilities for your convenience.

 Leatherhead, Surrey, KT22